EasyKnock Reviews

 What types of homes qualify for EasyKnock?

-EasyKnock only buys single-family houses, town homes and certain condos.
+EasyKnock only buys single-family houses and townhomes.
 Other properties, like mobile homes, multifamily units, commercial units and certain rural parcels, are ineligible.

 Who owns EasyKnock?